StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 }
 ```

-This function uses a full comment block because it has multiple parameters, global state,
+This function uses a full comment block because it has multiple parameters, modifies global state, performs cleanup, and always exits the script.
-user-facing output, cleanup behavior, and unconditional exit behavior.

 ////
 ///